devgeek2700/PRODIGY_WD_02/README.md

 - Start: Initiates the stopwatch timer.
 - Stop: Pauses the timer.
 - Reset: Resets the timer to zero.
-- Lap: Records lap times while the stopwatch is running.

 ## Technologies Used